Posted on July 30, 2018 in Addiction

 Their self-efficacy, outcome expectancies, readiness to change and concomitant factors that could complicate treatment (e.g., comorbid disorders and neuropsychological deficits) are also assessed.
 RP strategies include specific intervention techniques to help a client anticipate and cope with high-risk situations, coupled with global self-control approaches intended to reduce relapse risk by promoting healthy lifestyle changes.
 Specific cognitive and behavioral strategies are often necessary to maintain early treatment gains and minimize relapse risk following initial behavioral change.

 What works for one person may not work for another, which is why individualized treatment is so important.
-Effective treatment helps counteract addiction’s powerful disruptive effects on the brain and behavior, enabling people to regain control of their lives.
+Effective inpatient and outpatient treatment helps counteract addiction’s powerful disruptive effects on the brain and behavior, enabling people to regain control of their lives.

 Struggling with drug or alcohol addiction?